 Time passes differently depending on the current time.
 Between the times of 6:00 until 11:00 and 18:00 until 23:00, time passes everywhere normally on every island, including inside dungeons, buildings, and hidden caves.
 However, at any other times, time will not pass on certain islands.
 These islands include Windfall, Dragon Roost, Forest Haven, Outset, Gale, and Headstone.
 Time will also not pass inside any building, dungeon, or hidden cave.
 Because of this, it is crucial to wait until it just turns day or night if you want time to pass at certain places, or arrive at a certain place before it turns day or night in order to have time freeze.

 Occasionally, certain in-game events will reset the current time to a certain value while still preserving the current in-game date.
 Arriving at Greatfish will immediately reset the current time to 0:00 (midnight).
 Visiting Hyrule field will reset the current time, but to 12:00 (noon).
 Forsaken Fortress 2 resets the current time to 21:00.
 Forsaken Fortress 1 resets the current time to 20:00.
 The cutscene that follows beating FF1 also messes with the day/night cycle, as it resets the current time to 12:00 of the previous day.
-This is the only known cutscene that goes back in time like that.
+Completing the Ghost Ship resets the current time to 08:00 of the current day.